Skip to main content

 • Request for Tenders for the Development of a 3-year Strategic Plan

-The Register of Irish Sign Language Interpreters (RISLI)was established for the purpose of maintaining the national, professional register of Irish Sign Language (ISL) interpreters.
+The Register of Irish Sign Language Interpreters (RISLI) was established for the purpose of maintaining the national, professional register of Irish Sign Language (ISL) interpreters.
 The registration system is guided by the ISL Act and the National Human Rights Strategy for Disabled People.
-The ISL Act outlines the requirement for courts and public bodies to use
+The ISL Act outlines the requirement for courts and public bodies to

 Back to top